uruws/uws/docs/devops.md

 To build a new release of the meteor run:

-    meteor-build X.Y.Z
+    app-build app X.Y.Z

 Where *X.Y.Z* is a release tag in the App git repository.

-Check `uwshelp meteor-build` for more information.
+Check `uwshelp app-build` for more information.

 ## Deploy

 To check available releases for deploy run:

-    worker-deploy
+    app-deploy app

 To deploy a release run:

-    worker-deploy X.Y.Z-deadbeef
+    app-deploy app X.Y.Z-bpV

-Where *X.Y.Z* is the tag from the git repository and *deadbeef* is the buildpack version that created the release.
+Where *X.Y.Z* is the tag from the git repository and *bpV* is the buildpack version that created the release.

-Check `uwshelp worker-deploy` for more information.
+Check `uwshelp app-deploy` for more information.

-Use `web-deploy` or `beta-deploy` for those cases (web and beta), but the usage syntax applies for all of them.